BradleyChatha/jcli/README.md

 }
 ```

-To start off, we create an `enum` called `Mode`, and give the members `normal` and `reversed`.
-JCLI knows how to map strings into enums.

-Next, inside of `DefaultCommand` we create a member field called `Mode mode;` that is decorated with the `CommandNamedArg` UDA.
+Inside `DefaultCommand` we create a member field called `mode` that is decorated with the `@CommandNamedArg` UDA and has enum type.
+JCLI knows how to convert an argument value into an enum value.

 The first parameter is the name of the argument, which is actually important this time as this determines what name the user has to use.

 The second parameter is just the description.

 Then inside of `onExecute` we just check what `mode` was set to and do stuff based off of its value.

-Time to test!
-Remember to run `dub build` first.

 Let's have a quick look at the help text first, to see the changes being reflected: